 1. Learn programming language and skills

-First and foremost, DevOps engineers need to be familiar with coding and scripting.
+First, DevOps engineers must be familiar with coding and scripting.
 Without these skills, you won’t be able to automate tasks or work with code repositories.

 To the layperson, coding and scripting may seem like two sides of the same coin.
 However, they’re quite different: